Posted on March 27, 2019

 Until next time, thanks for stopping by.

-Category: birding in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Park, Griggs Reservoir, hiking in central ohio, Kiwanis Riverway Park, Ohio Nature, photography, Wild flowers Tagged: American Lady, Bloodroot, Bluets, Brown Creeper, Carolina Wren, Club Moss, Double-crested Comorant, Duskywing, Golden-crowned Kinglet, Great Blue Heron, Large-flowered Trillium, Mallard Duck, Morning Cloak, Red-tailed Hawk, Reindeer Lichen, Tree Swallow, Trout Lilly, Wintergreen, Yellow-throated Warbler
+Category: Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Reservoir, Hiking in Ohio, Kiwanis Riverway Park, Ohio Nature, photography, Wild flowers Tagged: American Lady, Bloodroot, Bluets, Brown Creeper, Carolina Wren, Club Moss, Double-crested Comorant, Duskywing, Golden-crowned Kinglet, Great Blue Heron, Large-flowered Trillium, Mallard Duck, Morning Cloak, Red-tailed Hawk, Reindeer Lichen, Tree Swallow, Trout Lilly, Wintergreen, Yellow-throated Warbler

 The life of an elderly Londoner and her travels.